-- Henry Ford Hospital's Radiology Department published the first reported case of acute hemorrhagic necrotizing encephalopathy in a COVID-19 patient, a 58 year-old female who presented with altered mental status in addition to URI symptoms.
+- Seizures: There is a single case report from Italy of focal SE as the initial presentation of COVID-19 infection in a 78-year-old lady with remote history of HSV encephalitis44.
+In another case series from China involving 304 patients with COVID-19 infection, only two patients exhibited seizure like phenomena.
+The first patient had bilateral body spasms, attributed to acute anxiety disorder, while the 2nd patient had myoclonic movements involving all extremities that were attributed to underlying electrolyte abnormalities.
+These movements resolved upon correction of underlying metabolic abnormalities.
+None had acute symptomatic seizures or SE.
+However, EEG was not obtained in any of the studied patients45. - Encephalopathy/encephalitis: Henry Ford Hospital's Radiology Department published the first reported case of acute hemorrhagic necrotizing encephalopathy in a COVID-19 patient, a 58 year-old female who presented with altered mental status in addition to URI symptoms.
 Virology studies were negative for influenza and other viruses.
 CSF could not be tested for CoV-2.
 Non-contrast head CT revealed bithalamic hypoattenuating lesions while brain MRI revealed T2 FLAIR hyperintense signal with internal hemorrhage in the bilateral thalami and medial temporal lobes.
-Vessels were patent on CT angiogram and CT venogram.41 - A group from Japan reported the first case of CSF-proven SARS-COV2 meningoencephalitis in а 24-year-old gentleman presenting with new-onset seizure and altered consciousness preceded by 8-day history of fever, malaise and sore CSF PCR was throat. positive for SARS-COV2 while nasopharyngeal swab PCR was negative.
-MRI showed evidence of restricted diffusion along the wall of the inferior horn of the right lateral ventricle as well as T2 FLAIR hyperintense signal involving right mesial temporal structures.42 - In а series of 58 consecutive .
-COVID-19-confirmed patients with ARDS admitted to 2 ICUs in Strasbourg, France, neurological symptoms were found in 14% of cases on admission, and in 67% after sedation and paralytics were weaned.
-The most common symptom was encephalopathy (69%), closely followed bv corticospinal signs (67%) and dysexecutiveness (36%).
+Vessels were patent on CT angiogram and CT venogram.46 The patient was discharged to rehab after 22 days of hospitalization in improved condition.
+A group from Japan reported the first case of CSF-proven SARS-COV2 meningoencephalitis in a 24-year-old gentleman presenting with new-onset seizure and altered consciousness preceded by an 8-day history of fever, malaise and sore throat.
+CSF PCR was positive for SARS-COV2 while nasopharyngeal swab PCR was negative.
+MRI showed evidence of restricted diffusion along the wall of the inferior horn of the right lateral ventricle as well as T2 FLAIR hyperintense signal involving right mesial temporal structures.47 а series of 58 consecutive COVID-19-confirmed patients with ARDS admitted to 2 ICUs in Strasbourg, France, neurological symptoms were found in 14% of cases on admission, and in 67% after sedation and paralytics were weaned.
+The most common symptom was encephalopathy (69%), closely followed by corticospinal signs (67%) and dysexecutiveness (36%).
 All 11 patients who were imaged with MRI had bifrontal hypoperfusion and 62% of them had leptomeningeal enhancement.
 2/11 patients were found to have small acute strokes.
 CSF was obtained in 7 patients, none of them positive for CoV-2 PCR.
-No cells were present in any of the samples and 2 patients had elevated protein levels with only 1 having elevated IgG index.43
+No cells were present in any of the samples and 2 patients had elevated protein levels with only 1 having elevated IgG index.48 who developed rhabdomyolysis during the course of infection.
+The patient presented with fever and respiratory symptoms initially with normal CPK levels.
+Nine days into hospitalization, he developed lower extremity weakness and pain and was found to have markedly elevated CPK, myoglobin and LDH.
+Over the next few days, with treatment, his muscle pain and fatigue improved.49

-• Peripheral symptoms:
+Peripheral symptoms: